 In order to qualify to be a flight attendant at Delta Airlines, you must be at least 18 years old, have a high school diploma and have the legal authorization to work in the United States.
 You should be comfortable flying and working an erratic schedule.
 There are no height or weight requirements, but you must be able to physically fulfill the duties of your position and complete the training course, much of which is physical in nature.
 You will need good people skills in order to interact pleasantly with the wide variety of customers you will come in contact with on a daily basis.
 Sometimes, Delta looks specifically for bilingual job candidates, but this is not always the case.

-Once hired as a flight attendant, you will undergo eight weeks of paid training.
+Once hired as a flight attendant, you will complete Delta flight attendant training, a paid eight-week program.
 Delta's training facilities are located in Salt Lake City, Utah, and Atlanta, Georgia.
 These facilities have classrooms, airplane simulators, fire training pits, ditching pools and door trainers.
 You will be trained to help passengers board and disembark, stow bags properly and serve food and drink.
 You will also learn how to respond in an emergency; this includes learning medical procedures such as CPR, taking defense courses to defend yourself against unruly passengers and learning how to operate various emergency equipment on the plane, including emergency exits, oxygen masks and life rafts.

 How to Apply